Jeroboams are 3000mls and come in a wooden presentation box. Free shipping on all jeroboams.

 THE HARVEST AND WINEMAKING.

 Traditional Burgundian winemaking methods were used to make this wine.
 We picked the various blocks at different stages, depending on their maturity, aiming for a range of red and dark fruit flavours.
-Approximately one third of the grapes were put at the bottom of the fermentation vats as whole bunches, with the balance being destemmed on top, retaining as many whole berries as possible.
+Approximately 40% the grapes were put at the bottom of the fermentation vats as whole bunches, with the balance being destemmed on top, retaining as many whole berries as possible.
 The vats were kept cool over the next few days to help extract the soft, silky tannins from the pinot noir skins.
 After approximately a week the must started to ferment naturally.
-During fermentation, the floating cap of grape skins was gently plunged twice daily.
+During fermentation the skins of the grapes were gently plunged twice daily.
 When the fermentation finished, the grape remnants were left to steep in the wine for up to a week to help extract a different range of tannins that add structure and depth.
 The exact duration of this period was determined by daily tasting.
 Subsequently the wine was gently pressed off and put into oak barriques (40% new) from selected artisan Burgundian coopers.
 In the summer after harvest, when the weather warmed, the wine underwent a natural malo-lactic (secondary) fermentation.
-After maturing for 18mths in these barriques, the batches made from the many different plots and clones of pinot were carefully blended in varying portions to produce the most complex and balanced wine possible.
+After maturing for 15mths in these barriques, the batches made from the many different plots and clones of pinot were carefully blended in varying portions to produce the most complex and balanced wine possible.